 The number of submenus and parameters can vary depending on the device version and the available application packages.
 These submenus and their parameters are explained in the Special Documentation for the device and not in Operating Instructions.

-For detailed information on the parameter descriptions for application packages or for operation in custody transfer mode: Special Documentation for the device $\rightarrow \cong 249$
+For detailed information on the parameter descriptions for application packages: Special Documentation for the device $\rightarrow \cong 229$

 "Setup" menu \rightarrow Advanced setup